Forward selection and post-selection inference in factorial designs: Additional results

 We shall give an example of the above matrix in the three-factor case, which appears (incompletely) in the appendix of \cite{zhao2021regression}.
 Let $A'=A-\delta_A$, $B'=B-\delta_B$, $C'=C-\delta_C$.

 The following theorem shows that $\bP_{\Delta\delta_{[K]}}$ and $\bQ_{\Delta\delta_{[K]}}$ totally determines the structure of $\bD_h$.

-\begin{theorem} Consider weighted least squares with centering factors $\delta_{[K]}$ and weights proportional to size of each stratum.
+\begin{theorem} Consider weighted least squares with centering factors $\delta_{[K]}$ and weights proportional to the size of each stratum.
 Let $\Delta\delta_{[K]} = \delta_{[K]}-(1/2)_{k=1}^K$.
-The unsaturated regression on up to all $m$-level main/interactions terms has coefficient vector:
+The unsaturated regression on up to all $m$-level main/interactions terms has a coefficient vector:

 where $\bD_h$ is given by

 \end{theorem}